The New Google SEO Ranking Factor for 2017 and Beyond

 The “Promise” is where you give your reader a peek into a better world.
 Here’s an example from my Squeeze Page post:

 Most people think that you need to run hundreds of A/B tests to get more email sign ups.
 But my promise shows that there’s an easier way.

 Finally, hit them with the “Preview”.
 There’s no need to beat around the bush here, you’re preview just needs to tell your reader exactly what you have in store for them.
 For example, here’s the preview from my Social Squeeze page post.

 And once you put the finishing touches on your preview, you’re set.
 Now you have an introduction that keeps Google searchers on your site.
 And a page that Google will want to show to more people.

 Now I want to turn it over to you.
 Which of the three strategies from this video are you going to use first?
 Are you pumped to try Bucket Brigades?
 Or maybe you want to give the APP Formula a shot?

-Here’s Brian Dean’s excellent Video, the original source of this article:
+Here’s Brian Dean’s excellent Video on SEO ranking factors, the original source of this article: